Want to see the iBanFirst platform in action? Try the interactive demo

 Now that we've outlined the essential functions in a finance department, the lingering question is: how do you go about structuring them within your company?

-Here are four finance department structures based on company size and business presence.
+Here are four finance team structures based on company size and business presence.

 Finance department structure for a fast-growing startup